quranefm/wireshark/README.md

 https://youtu.be/tIsAoRtI2y0

 Final Review:
-Overall the software is a very hand it let you all the communication the network, so if you connected to a wireless access point you can see all the traffic coming from user on the network
+Overall the software is a very hand it let you all the communication the network, so if you connected to a wireless access point you can see all the traffic coming from user on the network.
+Understanding how normal traffic look like is important so you know if something going wrong on your network, like with a DDos attack there is a specific type of format you can identify just by looking, DDos attack is a flood of the same traffic

 (Pros) You can who on the network, you can user for troubleshooting, (Cons) Some people information might be encrypted,
 I would use Wireshark it easy to understand and straightforward